ClementTsang/bottom-snap/README.md

 sudo snap connect bottom:process-control
 ```

+Note that the snap also has an alias for `btm`.

 ## Updating

 To deploy a build, use go to <https://snapcraft.io/bottom/builds> and trigger a build, then run the publish action after it's done to promote it to stable.